pacalet/sab4z/README.md

     [Inferior 1 (process 734) exited with code 013]
     (gdb) q

----

-**Note**: there are plenty of gdb front ends for those who do not like its command line interface.
-TUI is the gdb built-in, curses-based interface.
-Just type `C-x a` to enter TUI while gdb runs.
-If you prefer a GUI, like, for instance, ddd, do not forget to indicate the underlying cross-debugger:
+There are plenty of `gdb` front ends for those who do not like its command line interface. `TUI` is the `gdb` built-in, curses-based interface.
+Just type `C-x a` to enter `TUI` while `gdb` runs.
+If you prefer a `GUI`, like, for instance, `ddd`, do not forget to indicate the underlying cross-debugger:

     Host> ddd --debugger ${CROSS_COMPILE}gdb -x gdbinit hello_world

----

 ## <a name="FurtherSab4zApp"></a>Access SAB4Z from a user software application